Avista-Technologies/text-analysis-word-cloud/README.md

 python main.py
 ```

-6. The script will generate a word cloud visualization based on the frequency of words in the input text and display it using Matplotlib.
+6. The script will generate a word cloud visualization based on the frequency of words in the input text and save it to wordcloud.png.

 ## Example